INDIKA-TECH/Customer_Segmentation_Kmeans/README.md

 **Data Preprocessing**

 **Removing Null**
-1)We had 24 null values in the “income” feature, it is replaced with median as this feature has outlier
+ <br />1)We had 24 null values in the “income” feature, it is replaced with median as this feature has outlier
 2) "Z_CostContact" and "Z_Revenue" have same value in all the rows that's why they are not going to contribute anything in the model building.
 So we can drop them.
 3)columns are renamed